 Retention in Program

-The Wisconsin Department of Public Instruction requires that students achieve a cumulative 2.750 GPA and a 2.750 GPA in their major, minor, and professional education sequence as well as obtain passing scores on the appropriate Praxis II content area test in order to be approved for student teaching and to be licensed.
-The College of Education does not accept courses with a grade of CD or lower to meet the requirement in the professional education sequence.
+The Wisconsin Department of Public Instruction requires that students achieve a cumulative 2.750 GPA and a 2.750 GPA in their ELME or MISE major, content major, and minor as well as obtain passing scores on the appropriate Praxis Subject Assessment content area test (if applicable) and Foundations of Reading Test (ELME majors only) in order to be approved for student teaching and to be licensed.
+The College of Education does not accept courses with a grade of C- or lower to meet the requirement in the professional education sequence.
 Courses with these grades must be repeated.
 See the University Repeated Courses Policy.
 Anyone with questions related to admission or retention should contact the Office of Teacher Education.
-For more information see the College of Education Undergraduate Student Handbook located on the EDUC Current Students website.
+For more information see the College of Education Undergraduate Student Handbook located on the College of Education website.

 For information on additional university academic regulations, consult the Academic Regulations section in this bulletin.